Pulse-Doppler signal processing: Environment

 Pulse-Doppler signal processing begins with samples taken between multiple transmit pulses.
 Sample strategy expanded for one transmit pulse is shown.

 Pulse-Doppler begins with coherent pulses transmitted through an antenna or transducer.

 There is no modulation on the transmit pulse.
 Each pulse is a perfectly clean slice of a perfect coherent tone.
 The coherent tone is produced by the local oscillator.

 There can be dozens of transmit pulses between the antenna and the reflector.
 In a hostile environment, there can be millions of other reflections from slow moving or stationary objects.

 Transmit pulses are sent at the pulse repetition frequency.

-Energy from the transmit pulses propagate through space until they are disrupted by reflectors.
+Energy from the transmit pulses propagates through space until they are disrupted by reflectors.
 This disruption causes some of the transmit energy to be reflected back to the radar antenna or transducer, along with phase modulation caused by motion.
 The same tone that is used to generate the transmit pulses is also used to down-convert the received signals to baseband.

 The reflected energy that has been down-converted to baseband is sampled.

 Sampling begins after each transmit pulse is extinguished.
 This is the quiescent phase of the transmitter.

 The quiescent phase is divided into equally spaced sample intervals.
 Samples are collected until the radar begins to fire another transmit pulse.

 The pulse width of each sample matches the pulse width of the transmit pulse.

 Enough samples must be taken to act as the input to the pulse-Doppler filter.